-We have all been raised with the idea, or maybe even more powerful: with the belief that you have to complete a training course, regularly.
-Not only to keep up with new developments in your industry, but also to acquire new skills that you would need to climb the career ladder.
-Managing, communicating, project management, and giving feedback, just to name a few.
-Managers and HR staff are often more serious about regular training than other, because they know how important it is for people to develop themselves if you want an organization to grow (or to stay ahead of competition).
-This belief is one that we share with them.
-100%
+We were all raised with the belief that you have to regularly complete a training course.
+Not only to keep up with new developments in your industry, but also to acquire new skills that you may need to climb the career ladder.
+Skills like leadership, communication, project management and providing positive feedback, just to name a few.

-However, what we are not so convinced about, is the effectiveness of many of the training courses available.
-Have you ever wondered how much of your budget really leads to results?
-To visible changes in the workplace?
+However, we do not always support the effectiveness of the available training courses.
+How much of your personal development budget truly results in visible changes in the workplace?